translation/laravel/README.md

 $ composer require tio/laravel
 ```

-If you are on lower Laravel version that 5.5
+If you are on a Laravel version lower than 5.5
 (or choose not to use package auto discovery) add this to service providers:

 ```php